Hazem-Gamall/Hazem-Gamall/README.md

   </a>

 - 👋 Hi, I’m Hazem
-- 💼 Software Engineer passionate about web development, problem-solving, embedded systems, and game development
+- 💼 Software Engineer passionate about building solutions and fixing problems!
 - 🎓 Currently pursuing a Master’s degree in Computer Science at Universität Paderborn
 - 🔍 Driven by building practical solutions to real-world problems and optimizing existing systems for better performance
 - 👯 Open to collaborating on backend software engineering projects